This post may contain affiliate links.

-Healthy Chocolate Chip Cookies!
+Whole-wheat Chocolate Chip Cookies!
 Yes, it’s a thing, and no, they do not sacrifice on flavor or texture.
-These healthy chocolate chip cookies are incredibly chewy and perfectly sweet—no one will be the wiser!
-They’re made 100% with whole-wheat flour, are naturally sweetened, dairy-free and are lower in sugar than just about any other chocolate chip cookie recipe.
+These chocolate chip cookies are incredibly chewy and perfectly sweet—no one will know they’re made 100% with whole-wheat flour, are naturally sweetened and made without butter.

 In place of the butter, this recipe uses a flavorful combination of unrefined coconut oil and creamy natural almond butter.
-This combination makes these cookies dairy-free and lower in saturated fat than most cookies.
-Not to mention the heart healthy fat the almond butter adds!
+This combination makes these cookies ultra-chewy.

-- Whole wheat pastry flour (one of my favorite baking ingredients!)
+- Whole wheat pastry flour: (one of my favorite ingredients) creates a light, chewy crumb.

 - Baking soda

-- Unrefined coconut oil – unrefined is more nutritionally dense than refined is.
-It’s also more flavorful!
-If you aren’t keen on coconut flavor, use refined coconut oil instead—it’s less flavorful.
+- Unrefined coconut oil: unrefined is more flavorful than refined coconut oil.
+If you aren’t keen on coconut flavor, use refined coconut oil instead.

 - Pure vanilla extract